mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 ## Introduction

 In this tutorial, we'll create, train, and query a machine learning model, which, in MindsDB language, is an `AI Table` or a `predictor`.
-We aim to produce forecasts for a multivariate time series.
+We aim to predict sales forecasts for houses using a multivariate time series strategy.

 Make sure you have access to a working MindsDB installation either locally or via [cloud.mindsdb.com](https://cloud.mindsdb.com/).